CapPaulBaxter/SFDC-PackageAllChangedMetadata/README.md

 Will retrieve all components of all types that have been channged since the MIN_MOD_DATE set and output a file named package.xml

+If USE_CHILD_OBJECTS is True childxml constituents of compound objects will be retrieved and checked independently, otherwise only the top level compound objects will be checked and retrieved.

 Output is separated by comments listing the most recent change date and person who changed the component, grouped by name and day.

 Output looks like: